-This Freescale i.MX BSP contains a pre-built kernel image based on the 4.1.15 version of the Linux kernel and the device tree files associated with each platform.
+This i.MX BSP contains a pre-built kernel image based on the 4.1.15 version of the Linux kernel and the device tree files associated with each platform.

-The same kernel image is used for all the i.MX boards.
+The same kernel image is used for all the i.MX 6 and i.MX 7 boards.
 Device trees are kernel configuration files that allow a common kernel to boot with different pin settings for different boards or configurations.
 Device tree files use the .dtb extension.
-The configuration for a device tree can be found in the Linux source code under arch/arm/boot/dts in the \.dts files.
+The configuration for a device tree can be found in the Linux source code under arch/arm/boot/dts in the .dts files.